-When you say the words "No one cares about me," you may feel extremely lonely, sad, and even despairing.
-Yet, when you decide to look for a support system, your life is going to change for the better.
-It will take time and effort to gather support for yourself, but it's well worth the effort.
+It is natural to want people to think about and help one another or you.
+When you think or say the words, "Nobody cares about me," you may find yourself feeling lonely, or sad.
+But reaching out to a healthy support system is possible.
+It will take time to gather support for yourself, but it's well worth the effort.

 The first thing to do is to consider why you feel that no one cares.
 You can start by evaluating any close relationships in your life as if you were describing them to someone else.
 If you feel that a relationship has grown distant or less caring, consider possible contributing factors, such as geographic distance, significant life changes (on your part or theirs), family issues or obligations, personal or work-related stress, etc. Is it really true that they don't care?
 Or can it be that something is keeping them from currently showing it?

 Maybe you feel hurt or angry because of their absence, or you're feeling invisible.
 You have a right to your feelings.
 Sometimes, though, our feelings mask our ability to see things clearly.
 Read on to learn more about coping with feeling like no one thinks about you.